 - Mathematics is the study of relations between objects.

 - Mathematics is fun and should be celebrated.

 - There is no such dichotomy as “numbers people” and “words people.”

 - Math literacy improves learning outcomes in math and science.

 - Math literacy helps develop executive function, which in turn positively impacts every facet of a person’s life.

 - Mathematics can positively transform both the individual and the community by opening doors to higher education, critical thinking, executive function, financial planning and self-esteem.

-In Fall 2006, the UNC Asheville Math Department decided to extend our community outreach.
-But, we wanted to avoid a top-down approach, telling the community what they need.
-Instead we listened to community partners and identified needs and resources We formed an informal group of allies.
+In Fall 2006, AIM was formed to extend community outreach.
+We wanted to avoid a top-down approach, telling the community what they need.
+Instead AIM listened to community partners and identified needs and resources We formed an informal group of allies.
 Our conversations led to multiple activities including public outreach, professional development and tutor training.
 We are currently building a sustainable balance of outreach, student research and tutoring resources.

 Connection to UNC Asheville’s Mission Statement

 …the university aims to develop students of broad perspective who think critically and creatively, communicate effectively, and participate actively in their communities.